danielefongo/features/README.md

 # Features

-Features is an elixir porting of [rust cargo features](https://doc.rust-lang.org/cargo/reference/features.html).
+Features is an Elixir porting of [rust cargo features](https://doc.rust-lang.org/cargo/reference/features.html).

+## Disclaimer

+**This package is experimental!**

+Unexpected behavior may happen, so please try this library and [open an issue](https://github.com/danielefongo/features/issues/new) if you find a bug 💜.

 ## Installation